 For unsecured loans, a Singapore Citizens/ Permanent Residents:

-- You can get up to 6 times your monthly income if your annual income is $20,000 and above.
+- A borrower can get up to 6 times your monthly income if the annual income is $20,000 and above.

-A foreigner who holding the working pass in Singapore:
+A foreigner who holds the working pass in Singapore:

-- In case, your annual income is $20,000 and above you can get up to 6 months’ income.
+- In case, borrower annual income is $20,000 and above, they can get up to 6 months’ income.